Euclid Quick Data Release (Q1). The first Euclid view of Planck galaxy protocluster candidates at cosmic noon: Conclusions

-Our detections are situated at redshifts $1.5 < z < 2.0$, slightly below the expected \Planck\ selection and previous follow-up observations of \Planck\ candidate protoclusters.
-However, it is worth noting that the protocluster-finder algorithm used in this study also finds some galaxy overdensities at lower S/N and higher redshift.
-At this stage, it is difficult to rule out the possibility that our current procedure primarily selects foreground line-of-sight overdensities more efficiently in the \Euclid data than at higher redshift ($z>2$).
-However, we favour a conservative approach and focus on the high reliability detections rather than choosing higher-redshift (but lower S/N) counterparts as the actual \Planck\ protocluster candidates counterparts.

-The \Euclid counterparts of the \Planck\ candidates occupy an interesting location in the halo-mass--redshift plane, 13.0 $<\log_{10} \Mh<$ 13.5 and $1.5<z<$ 2, close to the expected transition between cold flows with no shock heating throughout the halo to shock heating in the halo.
-A first search for counterparts of these \Euclid protoclusters in the eROSITA and SPT cluster catalogues shows no association; this suggests that the halos do not contain gas that is hot enough to emit in the X-ray or to cast shadows in the cosmic microwave background via the Sunyaev-Zeldovich effect.
+The photometric redshift distribution of the 20 \Euclid\ counterparts matches the estimation by \Planck\ and previous follow-up observations of \Planck\ protocluster candidates.
+Several detections lie, however, at redshifts slightly lower than anticipated ($z<2$).
+Several \Euclid counterparts of the \Planck\ candidates occupy, in the $\Mh$--$z$ plane, a location close to the expected transition between cold flows in hot media to the accretion of hot material.
+A first search for counterparts of these \Euclid protoclusters in the X-ray and SZ cluster catalogues shows no association; this suggests that the halos do not contain gas that is hot and dense enough to emit in the X-ray or to cast shadows in the cosmic microwave background via the Sunyaev--Zeldovich effect.

-The estimated lower limits of $M_{\rm h}$, together with the photometric redshift range (towards the end of Cosmic Noon) probed, and the star-formation rates of the protoclusters, raise several unanswered questions.
-Are these four protoclusters representative of the \Planck\ protocluster candidate sample?
-Previous observations tended to detect higher redshift and higher SFR protoclusters, sometimes with a few structures along the line of sight.
-Is this pilot programme missing fainter galaxies in the overdensities, or higher redshift overdensities?
-Are we witnessing the dying phase of protoclusters (or the protocluster `swan song')?
-Indeed we may expect the measured star-formation activity to be unsustainable, and thus we may be witnessing the last major star-forming event.
-What is the maturity level of the detected protoclusters?
-Do they contain gas and what state is it in?
+The estimated lower limits of $\Mh$, together with the photometric redshift range probed (part of our sample lies towards the end of Cosmic Noon), and the star-formation rates of the protoclusters, allow us to hypothesise that the \Planck\ catalogue of high-redshift star-forming fields mainly contains protoclusters in their maturing phase.
+In particular, the SFR is typical of galaxies that are active, but not starbursting.
+According to the position of our detections in the $\Mh$--$z$ plane (Fig.~\ref{fig:arthur_mh_vs_z}), the accreted matter is hot and diffuse rather than channeled along cold streams inside the halo.
+We may therefore be witnessing the last moments of star-formation activity in these structures, marking the onset of quenching driven by the stabilisation of the virial shock and the subsequent inability of the halo to retain cold inflows.